cardboard-iguana/cardboard-iguana.com/notes/tryhackme-tools-r-us.md

 ## Narrative

 The target is at 10.10.28.154.
-Visiting http://10.10.28.154 reveals a "down for maintenance" page with no other links, but with the cryptic promise that "[o]ther parts of ther website is [sic] still functional..."
+Visiting http://10.10.28.154 reveals a "down for maintenance" page with no other links, but with the cryptic promise that "[o]ther parts of ther website is [sic] still functional…"

 We'll start off with an nmap scan.